-Murphy endorses Jiampetti for Atlantic County Clerk
+Murphy endorses Jiampetti for Atlantic County clerk

-“As a three-term mayor of Egg Harbor City, Lisa Jiampetti has earned the reputation of a driven, forward-looking leader who puts the interests of her constituents first and has never settled for the status quo,” said Murphy in a written statement.
+“As a three-term mayor of Egg Harbor City, Lisa Jiampetti has earned the reputation of a driven, forward-looking leader who puts the interests of her constituents first and has never settled for the status quo,” Murphy said in a statement.

 Murphy said Jiampetti would bring talents developed overseeing construction of new schools and attracting new businesses to town, as well as developing recreational services, to her job as clerk.